The Montreal Convention: Passengers' Rights

 The treaty states that carriers are liable for damages for delay in the carriage of passengers or baggage.
 The airline may free itself from this liability if it proves it took all reasonable measures to avoid damage.

 If a delay forced you to spend the night at a hotel and to incur additional expenses, the airline has to cover these.
-The rule applies to any food and drink expenses for the time you had to spend waiting.
+The rule applies to any food and drink expenses during your wait.
 Remember that you need to keep all relevant documentation (boarding pass, receipts, etc.).

 Note that the airline does not have to compensate you for the inconvenience that the delay causes or simply for arriving late (unlike EC261).